Carol Leigh: Activism

-In San Francisco, Leigh also joined the AIDS activist organisation Citizens For Medical Justice and collaborated with the Sisters of Perpetual Indulgence.
+In San Francisco, Leigh also joined the AIDS activist organization Citizens For Medical Justice and collaborated with the Sisters of Perpetual Indulgence.
 In the 1990s, she was part of a San Francisco Board of Supervisors commission on prostitution.
 She was one of the main contributors to the San Francisco Task Force on Prostitution, whose report calling for the decriminalization of prostitution was published in 1996.

 In 2006 Leigh received a grant from the Creative Work Fund to establish, in collaboration with the Center for Sex & Culture, the Sex Worker Media Library.
 In 2008, she prominently advocated for a San Francisco ballot initiative to decriminalize prostitution.

 The term "sex work"

 Leigh is credited with coining the term sex work at an anti-pornography conference in the late 1970s or early 1980s.
 The terminology used at the Women Against Violence in Pornography and Media conference for the sex industry was the "Sex Use Industry".
 The phrasing bothered her because it objectified sex workers and trivialized the agency they had in the transaction.
 She suggested the panel be renamed "Sex Work Industry" (later writing "because that described what women did") and began to use the term in her one-woman plays before the first published use of sex worker appeared in a 1984 Associated Press newswire.
 She explained in a 1997 essay titled "Inventing Sex Work" that: "I invented sex work.
 Not the activity, of course.
 The term.
 This invention was motivated by my desire to reconcile my feminist goals with the reality of my life and the lives of the women I knew.
 I wanted to create an atmosphere of tolerance within and outside the women's movement for women working in the sex industry."